What is gynecomastia?

 Other treatments include:

-- Medicines that block the effect of estrogen in breast tissue (especially for men who have had gynecomastia for a short time)
+Medicines that block the effect of estrogen in breast tissue (especially for men who have had gynecomastia for a short time).
+These medicines, however, are not approved for this indication by the FDA.
+Please talk to your physician about what this means.

-- Surgery to remove breast tissue (especially for men who have a lot of breast tissue or who have had gynecomastia for a long time).
-However, surgery usually isn’t done until the cause of the enlargement has been treated
+Surgery to remove breast tissue (especially for men who have a lot of breast tissue or who have had gynecomastia for a long time).

 Questions to ask your doctor